- If you're experiencing bad Netflix video quality in Chrome, the issue could be your settings.

-Some users have stated that their video picture quality in Chrome is “pixelated and crummy.”
+When this happens, the picture quality in Chrome is pixelated and crummy.
 In addition, jerky video playback is not entirely uncommon in Chrome.

 1. Update Google Chrome